sparrow-cloud/manual_stag/Writerside/topics/Analysis-Option.md

 `Cookie` 헤더를 제외하고 **동일한 이름의 헤더를 여러 개 입력한 경우 그 중 하나만 적용**됩니다. 따라서 여러 값을 입력해야 하는 경우 헤더 값을 `;`로 구분하여 입력하세요. 같은 이름의 헤더가 이미 있는 경우 해당 헤더를 지우고 커스텀 헤더가 추가됩니다. 커스텀 헤더를 사용하려면 분석 대상 URL의 호스트가 `localhost` 또는 `127.0.0.1`로 설정되면 안됩니다. 로컬에 있는 웹 애플리케이션을 분석하려는 경우 로컬 IP 주소를 입력해야 합니다.

+## Web page settings options {switcher-key="English"}

+**Login History File

+A login history file is an .ecl format file saved from the Sparrow DAST event clipboard that records a user's actions at a specific URL.
+It is typically used when collecting or analysing URLs by storing the ID and password information that a user used to log in at a specific URL.

+**If you attach a login history file** during URL collection and analysis, when you reach the URL where the Event Clipboard's recording started, it will reproduce the user's actions stored in the file.
+In this way, you can **pass the required authentication on the login page**.
+For more information about the Event Clipboard, see [Analysing with the Event Clipboard](#analyze.md#co6xdo_66).

+**Client language**.

+Sets what language is set in the browser where the web application being analysed is displayed, and what language the HTTP client can understand.
+This can be entered in locale format, represented by **Language_region** (default: `en_GB`)

+**Collection URLs to exclude

+Gather URLs to exclude refers to a list of strings that are skipped if the URL contains certain words.
+You can enter one or more strings and separate them with an enter or comma (,).

+If any of the words in the list you enter for this option are included in the URL you want to collect, then the URL will not be collected.
+However, the URL will be skipped just before it is collected, so the browser can still visit it.

+**Analytics URLs to exclude

+Analyse URLs to exclude is a list of strings that, if they contain certain words, will skip the URL without analysing it.
+You can enter one or more URLs and separate them with Enter or a comma (,).

+If any of the words in the list you enter for this option are included in the URL you want to analyse, the URL will not be analysed.

+> **Tip:** If you want to exclude the behaviour of a page, rather than the entire page represented by a URL, from analysis, use the **Event Performance Exclusion Elements** option below.

+**URL suffixes to exclude

+URL suffixes to exclude is a **list of suffixes to skip without collecting URLs if they contain certain words or extensions at the end of the URL**.
+You can enter them in the form of extensions starting with a period (.) and separated by an enter or comma (,).
+(Default: `.js, .css, .xml, .jpg, .jpeg, .gif, .bmp, .png, .ico, .wma, .wav, .mp3, .wmv, .avi, .mp4, .mov, .exe, .zip, .tar, . tar.gz, .7z, .doc, .xls, .ppt, .docx, .xlsx, .pptx, .pdf, .txt, .csv, .jar, .eot, .woff2, .woff, .ttf, .otf, .apk, .hwp`)

+If any of the words in the **list** entered in this option are included at the end of the URL you want to collect, you will not collect that URL.
+It will look at the attribute values of the HTML element, etc. before going to the URL and skip it, so you can skip it before downloading the file, etc.

+**Additional collection scope

+If there are URLs you want to collect in addition to the URLs you entered when adding or setting up your project, you can enter them here.
+However, the **Additional collection scope** must be reachable from the URLs you set in the project or from URLs within the collection scope.
+You can enter one or more values as a string and separate them with an enter or comma (,).

+Additional collection scope refers to URLs that are reachable from the URL being analysed but are not in the primary collection scope.
+Here, the primary collection scope of an analysis means URLs that are reachable from the analytics target URL entered in the project and have the same schema, such as http, and the same domain name or IP and port.
+For example, if your analytics target URL is `http://sparrow.com/main`, then even if you encounter a URL called `https://google.com` during ingestion, the rule of thumb is not to ingest it because it has a different schema or domain name.
+However, if you enter `google.com` in this option, you will collect `https://google.com`.
+You can enter more than one value and separate them with enter or a comma (,).

+If the **list** you enter in this option contains any of the URLs in the list, they will be collected.

+**Exclude elements from performing the event (CSS selector)

+If the page contains any of the CSS selectors in the list you enter in this option, we will fire the events of both the HTML element and its child HTML elements.
+You can enter one or more CSS selectors to exclude and separate them with an Enter or comma (,).

+If the page contains any of the CSS selectors in the **list** entered in this option, the page will not fire all events on the corresponding HTML elements and child HTML elements.
+This is how you can **disable the logout button from being clicked** on a page.

+**Additional elements to fire events (CSS selectors)

+If the page contains at least one CSS selector from the list entered in this option, it will fire all of the events of its HTML elements and child HTML elements.
+You can enter one or more CSS selectors to add and separate them with an Enter or comma (,).

+If the page contains any of the CSS selectors in the **list** entered in this option, it will fire the events of both the HTML element and its child HTML elements.
+In this way, you can **fire** elements on your page that are not included in the event, such as tags.

+**Exclude elements from firing events (XPath)

+If the page contains any of the XPaths in the list entered in this option, it will not fire all events for that HTML element and its child HTML elements.
+In this way, you can prevent users from clicking the Logout button on a page.
+You can enter one or more XPaths to exclude and separate them with an Enter or comma (,).

+If the page contains any of the XPaths in the **list** entered in this option, the page will not fire any events on that HTML element and its child HTML elements.
+In this way, you can **disable the logout button from being clicked** on a page.

+**Additional elements to fire events on (XPath)

+If the page contains any of the XPaths in the list you enter for this option, it will fire the events of both the HTML element and its child HTML elements.
+You can enter one or more XPaths to add and separate them with an Enter or comma (,).

+If any of the XPaths in the **list** you enter in this option are included on the page, they will fire the events of both the HTML element and its child HTML elements.
+In this way, you can **fire elements on your page that are not included in the event, such as tags.

+**Custom HTTP headers

+Custom HTTP headers refers to a list of header names and values that are included in the HTTP request to be sent when collecting the URL.
+Entering the name and value of a header in this option will add that header to all HTTP request messages.
+You can add one or more headers by clicking the **Add** button and delete them by clicking the trash can icon.

+This option requires you to **Enter headers that are required in HTTP requests**, which may slow down collection as it sets up a proxy in the browser.

+With the exception of the `Cookie` header, **if you enter multiple headers with the same name, only one of them will be applied**.
+So if you need to enter multiple values, separate the header values with `;`.
+If a header with the same name already exists, it will be removed and a custom header will be added.
+To use custom headers, the host of the URL to be analysed must not be set to `localhost` or `127.0.0.1`.
+If you want to analyse a locally located web application, you must enter the local IP address.